ameerdanial/HAProxy-CF-Guide/README.md

 cloudflared tunnel login
 ```
 2. Open the provided link to the browser, login and authorize
-3. Download the Cert.pem
-4. Use WinSCP and place it to ` /root/.cloudflared/ `
+3. Once the Cloudflare Account been authorized, the ` cert.pem ` will appear at ` /root/.cloudflared/ `

 ### Create Tunnel